Luis Urías Player Props: Red Sox vs. Royals

-After going 1-for-4 in his last game, Luis Urias and the Boston Red Sox take on the Kansas City Royals (who will hand the ball to Cole Ragans) at 7:10 PM ET on Monday.
+Luis Urias -- hitting .214 with a double, four walks and an RBI in his past 10 games -- will be in action for the Boston Red Sox versus the Kansas City Royals, with Brady Singer on the mound, on August 8 at 7:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Blue Jays.
+In his previous game he had a hitless showing (0-for-3) against the Royals.

 Luis Urías Game Info & Props vs. the Royals